Thokozile23/Final-Project/README.md

 ---
 ### 🌐 Website Demo (GenAI)

-We developed an interactive movie recommendation website using by ClaudeAI to visually demonstrate how feedback loops in recommender systems contribute to popularity bias.
+We developed an interactive movie recommendation website using ClaudeAI to visually demonstrate how feedback loops in recommender systems contribute to popularity bias.
 The simulation mimics a user engaging with various types of movie content—especially niche or lesser-known films.
 Despite this engagement, the "For You" feed continues to prioritize already popular titles, showing how recommender algorithms often override individual preferences in favor of widespread trends.

 This behavior highlights how feedback loops restrict content diversity, reinforce the visibility of mainstream items, and make it increasingly difficult for underrepresented or new content to gain traction.
 The website serves as both a learning tool and a prototype environment to explore interventions that could promote fairer, more inclusive recommendation outcomes.